-Important to note is the relative error in only the 0th case, here the cycleTime-Setting was set to 0 and therefore the smallest available sampling time of 3 Ticks.
-This excludes 0 a possible value to use.
-All other measurements are within error margin of each other, and because a smaller time frame is preferred, the best value to use is 1, resulting in a measure time of 15 Ticks.
+Also shown are the calculated gain errors, in case of all 8 settings.
+Important to note is the relative error in only one case not usable.
+Here the cycleTime-Setting was set to 0 and therefore the smallest available sampling time of 3 Ticks was chosen.
+This result excludes 0 as a possible value to use.
+All other measurements are within error margin of each other, and because a smaller time frame is preferred, the best value to use is 1.
+This results in a sample time of 15 Ticks or 77 ns per pin.